Quark (company): History

+In 2017, Quark acquired Docurated, a New York–based creator of sales and marketing software. for an undisclosed amount.
+Docurated’s CEO and founder Alex Gorbansky joined Quark’s executive team.

+In 2022 the company opened new offices in Birmingham, UK, and Dublin, Ireland.

+Quark was listed in 2023 UK’s Best Workplaces in Tech list and won Bronze Stevie Award in the Content Management Solution category in the 21st Annual American Business Awards.

 Ownership and management

 Quark was founded under the name "Quark Engineering" in 1981 by Tim Gill and Mark Pope.
 In 1986, Fred Ebrahimi joined Quark as CEO and co-owner.
 In 1990, Mark Pope sold his share of the company to the other partners.
 In 2000, Tim Gill left Quark and sold all his shares to Ebrahimi.

-In keeping with its India focus, Quark appointed Kamar Aulakh, a Quark veteran of Indian origin, as its CEO in February, 2004.
+In keeping with its India focus, Quark appointed Kamar Aulakh, a Quark veteran of Indian origin, as its CEO in February 2004.
 In June 2005, Quark informed its employees that Aulakh was no longer with the company.

 At the end of 2006, Fred Ebrahimi gave all his shares of Quark Inc. to his children, with his daughter Sasha Ebrahimi taking the position of chairman.

 On November 1, 2006, Quark appointed Raymond Schiavone, former CEO of Arbortext, as its new CEO.

 On August 9, 2011, the Ebrahimi family sold all their shares to Platinum Equity, a California-based private equity firm.

 Parallax Capital Partners subsequently acquired Quark Software Inc. from Platinum Equity on July 12, 2017, stating their intentions to invest in growing the company's new content automation business through organic growth and acquisitions.

 On June 1, 2021, Quark appointed Martin Owen, former SVP of Products at Erwin (now Quest Software), as its new CEO.

 Products

 Quark's first products were word processing software for the Apple II and Apple III.
 In 1987, it released its best known product, QuarkXPress, for Apple Macintosh.
 In 1992, it also released the product for Microsoft Windows.

 In the 1990s, QuarkXPress 3.x gained around 90% market share of page layout applications.
 Its editorial workflow system, called Quark Publishing System, sold almost a thousand times to magazines and newspapers.

 The company announced a picture editing application, QuarkXPosure, which was never released, and a multimedia authoring add-on XTension for QuarkXPress, QuarkImmedia.
 Neither is part of Quark's portfolio anymore.
 The company briefly purchased and marketed a standalone multimedia authoring program, mTropolis, before discontinuing it in the late 1990s.

 Quark acquired two companies creating add-ons for QuarkXPress and InDesign, ALAP in 2005 and Gluon in 2010.

-In March 2008, Quark announced a new direction.

-Quark acquired an XML editor vendor in 2008, a company called In.vision Research.